 MARCH Nacogdoches really comes alive in the spring.
 Celebrate by perusing the fresh produce and hand-made treats at the Nacogdoches Farmers' Market, and then spend a leisurely afternoon enjoying nature’s beauty along the Azalea Trail.
 Wrap up your perfect Saturday with a wild night at the Nacogdoches Pro Rodeo and Steer Show.

 APRIL There’s a whole lot of beauty to behold around town this month.
 Bring the family for a full morning of fun activities and entertainment at the Farmers’ Market Spring Fling, then pick up a few hard-to-find, “Texas tough” plants at the SFA Spring Garden Gala.
-Peruse the art at Texas National, an annual competition for American artists that is juried by an internationally acclaimed artist or critic.

 JUNE Summer starts scrumptiously with the Texas Blueberry Festival, — the anchor event of a blueberry-sweet weekend full of activities in Nacogdoches!
 The Blueberry Bluegrass Concert in the Park sets a relaxing tone the night before in Festival Park.
 Downtown also plays host to the annual Juneteenth parade.
 As the temperature rises, keep the kids cool with a visit to Splash Kingdom Family Waterpark.